 Everyone with an active account at Toronto Metropolitan University (formerly Ryerson) has access to Google Apps, including Google Calendar and Google Drive.
 Google Gmail is also available for students who opt to use it during account activation.
 If you choose not to opt-in to Gmail, you can do so later by:

 - logging into my.torontomu.ca,

 - clicking Personal Account, and

-- selecting the Opt Into Ryerson Gmail under Preferences.
+- selecting the Opt Into TMU Gmail under Preferences.

 When you opt-in, we will automatically switch you from RMail to Gmail.